Overcome Your Child’s Resistance

 A teenage girl, arms cross, look of resistance on her face.

-Your child’s resistance can be really frustrating and draining.
+It is painfully true that your child’s resistance can be really frustrating and draining.
 Especially when you don’t have strategies to face it head-on.

-There’s good news and bad news.
+Well, there’s good news and bad news.

 You can’t make it stop.
-But, you can make it less draining and more productive.
+But you can make it less draining and more productive.

 Complaining